peterhinch/micropython-samples/encoders/ENCODERS.md

  imperfections in the encoder geometry.
 With a mechanical knob turned by an anthropoid ape it's debatable whether it produces anything useful :)
  3. `encoder.py` An old Pyboard-specific version.
+ 4. `encoder_state.py` Interrupt based quadrature incremental encoder.
+ Allows to select the clock multiplier as x1, x2 or x4.
+ It uses encoder state transitions and rejects contact bounces - jitters.
+ The Encoder.value() is much more accurate.
+ Perfect work on ESP32 board, a deviation is 0 or ±1 or ±2 per revolution.
+ 5. `encoders_test.py` Try to test the above encoders.
+ Needs to be tested on other MicroPython boards.

 These were written for encoders producing logic outputs.
 For switches, adapt the pull definition to provide a pull up or pull down as required, or provide